bespoken/bespoken-docs/end-to-end/guide.md

 heresIsAFact: Here's your fact
 cardTitle: Space Facts
 helpPrompt: You can say tell me a space fact, or, you can say exit...
 What can I help you with?
-helpReprompt: What can I help you with?
 stopPrompt: Goodbye!
 cancelPrompt: Goodbye!
 fallbackPrompt: The Space Facts skill can't help you with that.
 It can help you discover facts about space if you say tell me a space fact.
 What can I help you with?
-fallbackReprompt: What can I help you with?
 ```

 When utterances, slot values and assertions are being resolved, tokens from the left-hand side are automatically replaced with values on the right-hand side.
 For example, take this simple test: